mesonbuild/meson/docs/markdown/Reference-manual.md

 - `workdir` absolute path that will be used as the working directory for the test

+- `depends` specifies that this test depends on the specified target(s), even though it does not take any of them as a command line argument.
+This is meant for cases where test finds those targets internally, e.g. plugins or globbing.
+Those targets are built before test is executed even if they have `build_by_default : false`.
+  Since 0.46.0

 Defined tests can be run in a backend-agnostic way by calling `meson test` inside the build dir, or by using backend-specific commands, such as `ninja test` or `msbuild RUN_TESTS.vcxproj`.